SaoodCS/Backpropagation-Algorithm/README.md

 2. Enter 8 as the number of inputs, 1 as the number of outputs (as this is the predictors and predictant of this specific dataset in dataset.txt.)NOTE: You can run the algorithm on your own dataset too by formatting it into a txt file and saving it to the same folder as the algorithm (the first x columns on the LHS should be the inputs and the last x columns on the RHS shoulf be the outputs).
 3. Enter any number between 4 and 14 as the number of nodes in the hidden layer.
+4. The output of this algorithm will illustrate the performance of this algorithm based on the predictors in the test dataset.
+These performance analyses include: RMS (Root Mean Squared), RSME (Root Mean Squared Deviation), and MSRE (Mean Squared Relative Error) to name a few.
+5. The scatter graph plotted in the output shows the actual outputs from the test dataset (x axis) against the predictions that the network made from the test dataset predictors.